rtrimana/academic-kickstart/content/project/parallel-microcontroller/index.md

 ---
 <!--StartFragment-->

 Developed a prototype of parallel processors with microcontrollers.
 The system consists of up to four configurable microcontrollers that communicate with one another in a master-slave hierarchy.
-The project involves designing algorithms for parallelizing tasks, communication between processing nodes, result aggregation, and interfacing with outside world.
-Please read this [paper](https://yudiagusta.files.wordpress.com/2009/11/92-98-snsi06-16-parallel-microcontrolers-at89c52-parallel-processors-in-embedded-system-application-of-robotics.pdf) for more information.
+The project involves designing algorithms for parallelizing tasks, communication between processing nodes, result aggregation, and interfacing with outside world..

 <!--EndFragment-->